Wojtman/10xCookbook/.ai/ui/recipe-create-view-implementation-plan.md

 ## 1. Overview
 - Presents the recipe creation experience in Edit Mode with a dual-pane “book” layout: left pane for raw input plus structured form, right pane for AI-generated preview.
-- Supports both anonymous and authenticated users, including anonymous local persistence, AI-assisted parsing, manual entry, media upload, and validation aligned with API requirements.
+- Supports authenticated users with AI-assisted parsing, manual entry, media upload, and validation aligned with API requirements.

 ## 2. View Routing
 - Path: `/recipes/new`